tamanna037/InformationTypesDetectionNLP/README.md

 ### Language
 This project will be in python language.

-### Liscence
-The project is liscensed under MIT License.
-Get to know about the [liscense](https://github.com/tamanna037/InformationTypesDetectionNLP/blob/main/LICENSE) from here.

 ### How to contribute
 For contribution guidelines, kindly check [CONTRIBUTING.md](https://github.com/tamanna037/InformationTypesDetectionNLP/blob/main/CONTRIBUTING.md) file.